-According, the Board has determined the following Non-Executive Directors as Independent Directors on the Board.
+Accordingly the board has determined the following Non - Executive Directors as Independent Directors on the Board.

-- Mr. S.N.
-Alles is an Independent

-Director in spite of being a Director

-of Good Hope PLC & Indo-Malay PLC

-in which majority of the Directors of

-the Board are also Directors, since

-he is not directly involved in the

-Management of the Company.

-- Mr. S. Mahendrarajah is an Independent Director in spite of being a Director of Indo Malay PLC & Shalimar (Malay) PLC in which the majority of the other Directors of the Board are also Directors, since he is not directly involved in the management of the Company.
+Mr. S. Mahendrarajah is an Independent Director in spite of being a Director on the Boards of Indo-Malay PLC and Selinsing PLC, in which the majority of the other Directors of the Board are also Directors and being a Director of Selinsing PLC which has a significant shareholding in the Company, since he is not directly involved in the management of the Company.

+Mr. D.P.De Silva is an Independent Director in spite of being a Director of Good Hope PLC in which the majority of the Directors of the Board are also Directors, since he is not directly involved in the management of the Company.